Thrust Model

 Assumptions:

-The engine cannot change its thrust instantaneously.
+The engine cannot change its thrust force instantaneously.
 Instead, it behaves like a first-order system (PT1 / first-order lag) with time constant .

-This model class is the same as:
+This model class is mathematically equivalent to:

 - RC circuits